tothuhien/lsd2/README.md

     `./lsd2 -i unrootedtree_file -d date_file -r a`

-	- If you have a list of outgroups and want to use them for rooting (also remove them):
+	- If you have a list of outgroups and want to use them for rooting:

     `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file`

-    - If you want to keep the outgroups in the tree, just estimate the root position on the branch that defined by the outgroups:
+    - If you want to remove the outgroups from the tree:

-    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -k`
+    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -G`

 ## Output files: